The Prince of Tennis: Video games

 The Prince of Tennis franchise has spawned many different video games.
 The vast majority of these are either tennis games or dating sims, and they are spread across several different video game consoles.
 The first of these games was released for the PlayStation console on February 20, 2002, and is the only game which holds the simple Prince of Tennis title – all of the following game titles are preceded by the "Prince of Tennis" title.
 This was followed by Genius Boys Academy, which was released for the Game Boy Advance on April 25, 2002.
 Since then, several other video games have been released for different gaming consoles, including one more PlayStation game, three Game Boy Advance games, five Nintendo DS games, thirteen PlayStation 2 games, and one mobile game.
 The latest game to be released was New Prince of Tennis: Rising Beat in 2017, a rhythm-based mobile game developed by Bushiroad.
-This game is first game to be released outside of Japan.
+This game is the first game to be released outside of Japan.

 Additionally, characters from The Prince of Tennis appeared in the Shōnen Jump based video games Jump Super Stars and Jump Ultimate Stars.
-All of the games have so far only been released in Japan.

 Dramas

-There also are two Chinese dramas based on "The Prince of Tennis" story, with the titles of "The Prince of Tennis" (Mandarin: "网球王子"; Pinyin: "Wang Qiu Wang Zi") and "Go for It!
-The Prince of Tennis" (Mandarin: "加油! 网球王子"; Pinyin: "Jia You!
-Wang Qiu Wang Zi").
-The first is the first season, while the second is the second season.
-There are some differences due to localization for names and cultural themes, including all the characters being renamed, but is still recognizable from its story and the characters' portrayal.
-The first season covers from when Ryoma first appears in the series up to the end of their equivalent of the Tokyo Prefecturals, while the second season picks up from the end of the first season and goes to the end of their equivalent of the Kanto Tournament.
-Due to being based on the anime, Josei Shonan is included.
-In addition, hints of the live-action film is present.

-A third Chinese drama, produced by Netflix in 2019, is called The Prince of Tennis (奋斗吧，少年！or Forge On, Young Men).
-It is set in China.
-A reticent talented teenage tennis player returns to China after spending his childhood overseas—the show does not specify where he spends his childhood—but he is trapped under the shadows of his father who used to be a top tennis player.
-When he joins a high school in China, he learns the importance of friendship and teamwork, and perhaps even gains his self-identity.
+Two Chinese television adaptations of The Prince of Tennis have been produced.
+The first, Wǎngqiú Wángzǐ (网球王子), and its sequel, Jiāyóu!
+Wǎngqiú Wángzǐ (加油!网球王子), adapt the original story with localized names and cultural elements.
+A separate 2019 Netflix production, Fèndòu ba, Shàonián! (奋斗吧，少年!), is also based on the story.